KishoreIthadi/Pinger/README.md

 - **Adding a `Website` to monitor the status**
     - Click on the Pinger Icon in the chrome menu to use the extension.
     - By default the `Website` tab is selected.
-    - Click on the `Add` Button to add the URL and Email to notify in the respective fields.
+    - Click on the `Add` Button to add the Entity and Email to notify in the respective fields.
     - - The extension polls the entity for every `5` min by default. (**how to [change](#settings) the polling interval**).

     - **Example**: